ampize/docs/content/about/usecases.md

----
-$title@: The AMPize project
+$title@: The AMPize project usecases
----
-WIP use cases